mijimoco/100-days-of-code/log.md

 **Link to work:** [Calculator App](http://www.example.com)

+### Days 0-5: January, 2017

+**Today's Progress**: I'm following my challanges at FreeCodeCamp.
+I forgot to take log of the first five days, but basically what I was doing was to follow the challanges at FCC as I mentioned.

+**Thoughts:** So far I've really enjoyed FCC and this #100daysofcode challenge very much.
+I wish I won't fall behind in the next 100 days.

+I also enjoyed using github, I'm just getting used to working with it.

 ### Day 6: January 8, 2017

 **Today's Progress**: Worked on a FreeCodeCamp challenge, "Reverse a String"